The Outlets at Orange: The City

-Block at Orange
+The Block at Orange

-Mills purchased the site, originally considering converting the City mall to one of their Mills malls named "City Mills," but instead built an outdoor lifestyle center with outlets, restaurants, and entertainment facilities most likely because there was another Mills mall in Southern California (Ontario Mills) already under development.
+Mills purchased the site, originally considering converting the City mall to one of their Mills malls named "City Mills," but instead built an outdoor lifestyle center with outlets, restaurants, and entertainment facilities.
 The center's old slogan was The Block at Orange...
 It Ain't Square.
-It was The Mills Corporation's first outdoor mall not to have the "Mills" name.
+It was Mills Corporation's first outdoor mall not to have the "Mills" name.
 The Block officially opened in November 1998.

 Ron Jon Surf Shop closed in 2008 and was replaced by Neiman Marcus Last Call.
 Virgin Megastore, Hilo Hattie and Steve & Barry's closed in 2009.
 These anchors were replaced with Off Broadway Shoes, H&M, Thrill It Fun Center and Guitar Center.
-Borders closed in 2011 due to the chain's liquidation, and was replaced by Sports Authority, but Sports Authority at the mall was liquidated along with the rest of the company's stores starting May 18, 2016, due to Chapter 11 Bankruptcy.
+Borders closed in 2011 due to the chain's liquidation, and was replaced by Sports Authority, but Sports Authority at the mall was liquidated along with the rest of the company's stores starting May 18, 2016, due to Chapter 11 bankruptcy.
 Furniture & Beyond briefly occupied the former Sports Authority space but closed less than a year later.
 The mall has one of the few remaining Vans Skate Parks in the country, as most of the other skateparks closed or were sold to another brand in the early 2000s.

 Like other Mills properties, The Block at Orange was acquired by the Simon Property Group in 2007.

-Outlets at Orange
+The Outlets at Orange

 In 2011, The Block at Orange was renamed The Outlets at Orange.

 The Outlets at Orange underwent two phases of expansion on the east side of the mall.
 The first phase included a new Nordstrom Rack store which was completed in 2013.
 The second phase was completed in 2016 which included five new stores such as Gap Factory Store, Polo Ralph Lauren, and Orange County's first Bloomingdale's Outlet.
 The second phase was supposed to bring 12 new stores but only 5 came because stores such as Bloomingdale's wanted larger spaces.

 Outlets at Orange was, for a long time, the only outlet mall in Orange County with the next nearest outlet malls being Citadel Outlets in Commerce, 23 miles away near Central Los Angeles.
 The Outlets at San Clemente opened in 2015, and though nine miles further away than Citadel, provided more significant competition as it took away Orange's status as the only outlet mall in Orange County.

 The former Virgin Megastore was featured in Borat where Borat attempts to kidnap Pamela Anderson.